toxicroakGaming/Game_Tracker/README.md

 - Change progress/status of games after they are added to the list to ensure proper progress tracking
 - Each game has its own page in the descriptions screen where you can edit the description
 - When you choose a new game, you can pick or have the wheel decide for you
-- Tags to help stay organized
+- Tags to help stay organized and sort
+- search and filter functions
+- Favorites function

 **WHATS NEW**
-- Added tags! sorting will come soon
+- Added tags with sorting
+- Added a favorites feature
+- Added search feature
+- The wheel of choices now shows images of games with the text

 **BUGFIXES**